frankiesanjana/housing-price-predictor/README.md

 * User testing
     - User testing has been undertaken for two main reasons:
         - To ensure that a new user can understand the dashboard's purpose and functionality
-        - To ensure that a user cannot cause errors in the widgets' functionality by typing in non-numerical values, or otherwise "break" the dashboard
+        - To ensure that a user cannot cause errors in the widgets' functionality by typing in non-numerical or out-of-range values, or otherwise "break" the dashboard

 * Results from user testing to understand the dashboard's functionality
     - It was generally felt during user testing that the dashboard was self-explanatory and clear.